RedMadRobot/gears-android/README.md

 ## Why Gears?

-The goal of this monorepository is to simplify creation and publication of libraries.
+The goal of this mono-repository is to simplify the creation and publication of libraries.
-These libraries, which we are calling "gears," are small but important parts of our tech stack that we want to share between our projects.
+These libraries, which we're calling "gears," are small but important parts of our tech stack that we want to share between our projects.

 Libraries may be initially developed here and then moved out from this repository as part of their lifecycle.
 Large libraries or those with unique build infrastructure should be moved into a separate repository.